Tag Archives: Matthew 24:1

 Turning from the Temple: Narrative and Theological Context of Matthew 24:1

 This verse opens what is commonly referred to as the “Olivet Discourse” (Matt.
 24–25), Jesus’ longest eschatological teaching in Matthew.
-The narrative shift marked here is not merely physical but symbolic: Jesus leaves the temple and enters into a prophetic discourse concerning its future destruction.… Learn Koine Greek
+The narrative shift marked here is not merely physical but symbolic: Jesus leaves the temple and enters into a prophetic discourse concerning its future destruction.
+The grammar of Matthew 24:1 encodes movement, emphasis, and narrative foreshadowing through participial constructions, compound verbs of motion, and the emphatic placement of subjects.… Learn Koine Greek